ratwolfzero/Chladni_Figures/README.md

    - Once chosen, k can usually remain fixed, while **γ** and the driving frequency `f` are varied interactively.

 ---

-Do you want me to also add a **figure or small table of example effects** (like you did for γ) — e.g. showing how changing *k* shifts the resonance spectrum but leaves the nodal line shapes unchanged?

 ## Damping Factor γ